Trishlaverma/Myntra-Functional-Clone/README.md

 # Myntra-Functional-Clone
-Ye project ek functional clone hai Myntra ke e-commerce website ka.
-Is project me basic functionalities include ki gayi hain jaise ki navigation, product listing, shopping cart, and checkout page.
-Responsive design aur interactive elements ko implement kiya gaya hai HTML, CSS, aur JavaScript ke use se.
+This project is a functional clone of the Myntra e-commerce website.
+Basic functionalities like navigation, product listing, shopping cart, and checkout page have been included in this project.
+A responsive design and interactive elements have been implemented using HTML, CSS, and JavaScript.